likethemammal/overwatch-settings-stepper/README.md

 #### SettingsStepper

-The SettingsStepper is the default component thats exported.
+The SettingsStepper is the component with the core functionality.
 It expects `options`, `onStep`, and `activeIndex`.

 It is a **controlled** component, meaning when `onStep` is called a new `activeIndex` is fed to the parent, to determine the active visible option of the `options`.

 #### Toggle

-The Toggle is imported from within the module.
-It is an implementation of SettingsStepper, and a convenience component for those that doesnt want to implement a simple checkbox/toggle pattern.
+The Toggle is an implementation of SettingsStepper, and a convenience component for those that dont want to implement a simple checkbox/toggle.
 It expects `toggled` and `onToggled`.

 It is a **controlled** component, meaning when `onToggle` is called a new `toggled` is fed to the parent, to determine the On or Off state.

 ### Import

-    import SettingsStepper, { Toggle } from 'overwatch-settings-stepper'
+    import { SettingsStepper, Toggle } from 'overwatch-settings-stepper'

 ### Props